 Documents, photos and a collection of letters between Ward and the Museum can be found at the Museum's Archives, such as Ward's detailed instructions for proper field care, agreed purchase orders and letters of transactions between Ward and the different keepers, giving prices and showing precisely the kinds of specimens Ward was producing.

 The construction of the 15 dioramas began in 1959, under the direction of Armand Opdenbosch, Chief Technician and taxidermist (1929-1977), with a final installation in 1972.
 Max Poll, Curator of the Department of Zoology (vertebrate section) and a skillful watercolorist, painted the backgrounds and designed the scenery elements.
-The exhibits remained on view till November 2013, when the museum embarked on an extensive and drastic modernization project.
+The habitat dioramas remained on view for a quarter of a century until they were destroyed in 2014, when the museum embarked on an extensive and drastic modernization project.

 Habitats displays can be considered an early form of virtual reality intended to inspire wonder and raise environmental awareness and concern.